-Fall in North Carolina is the busiest time of year, even considering the vacation peak during summer and the Christmas lights and tree fun to start winter.
-Some of the best things to do during this season include seeing fall foliage, the festive and spooky fun around Halloween, and various harvest festivals.
+Fall in North Carolina is the busiest time of year, even with the vacation peak during summer and the Christmas lights and tree fun to start winter.

-There are dozens of fall activities and events beyond those popular activities, and this guide will list cover some hidden gems alongside some of the greatest hits.
+There are dozens of fall activities and events beyond those popular activities, and this guide will cover some hidden gems alongside some of the greatest hits.
 We’ll be sharing each individually in more detail in our monthly events posts covering September, October, and November.

 But for now, here’s a rundown of things to do during Fall in North Carolina that belong on your bucket list this year and beyond!